ziflar/Facebook_phishing/README.md

 to /public_html

-edit the file's in m folder and includes folder and replace in your webhost
+Edit the file's in m folder and includes folder and upload the content to your webhost m  and includes folder's

-# to use spammer email list : option for all user
+# To use spammer email list : option for all user

- upload the content of croak my croak folder to your croak web_host
+ upload the content of my croak folder to your croak web_host

  all the content of my (login_attempt.php;index.php,includes,m) are edited for frensh user's